- Find an ISP

 WiFi is great for mobile devices and computers that you don’t use for gaming.
 Its periodically unstable nature can make it unsuitable for applications that require low latency.
 Working from home is another situation that calls for a cable connection to minimize any friction.

-I Already Have My Own Router.
-Can I Use it Instead of the One Provided By the ISP?
+4. Can I Use My Own Router Instead of the One Provided By the ISP?

 First, verify that the router is not physically obstructed.
 WiFi is very sensitive to this, and even a cardboard box full of items that you still haven’t unpacked can cause a noticeable degradation of your connection quality.
 If that doesn’t help, try switching your WiFi network to a different frequency.
 This can be done in the router’s settings.